devops-dojo/the-app/vagrant/README.md

 ## Installing

-### DojoInstaller VM
+### Dojo Jump VM

-- On Azure, create an Ubuntu 16.10 VM (Standard_A1 or Standard_A0).
+- On Azure, create an Ubuntu 16.04 VM (Standard_A1 or Standard_A0).
-- Create the VM in location "Central US" (centralus).
+- Create the VM in location "East US" (eastus).
-- :exclamation: If you can't use "centralus" location, make sure to update [`pre-requisites/params.json`](pre-requisites/params.json), [`pre-requisites/pre-requisites.sh`](pre-requisites/pre-requisites.sh) and [`Vagrantfile`](Vagrantfile) to update the location.
+- :exclamation: If you can't use "eastus" location, make sure to update [`pre-requisites/params.json`](pre-requisites/params.json), [`pre-requisites/pre-requisites.sh`](pre-requisites/pre-requisites.sh) and [`Vagrantfile`](Vagrantfile) to update the location.
 - Make sure that the VirtualNetwork is called "Dojo-vnet" (or update the [params.json](pre-requisites/params.json) file)